okeakarama/paddle-frontend-assessment/README.md

 ## Usage Error 🛠️
 After the launching the application and you are unable to interact with the application (links and input), kindly goto:
-`src/css/style.css` and comment out line 4
+`src/css/style.css` and comment out line 4, bug fix in progress...